aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 Amazon Detective is a regional service.
 This means that to use Amazon Detective you will need to enable it in every region that you would like to have incident response capabilities with Detective.

 A question that is often asked is “Should I use a security service in a region that my company is not actively using?”
-Detective’s costs are based on the amount of data ingested in a given account.
+Detective’s costs are based on the amount of data ingested in a given account and region.
 If an AWS account or region has no activity, Detective will not incur a cost.
 It’s recommended to review the Usage section in Detective to determine if the estimated costs are acceptable.
-We recommend enabling Detective in every AWS account and region that you plan to have available in your organization.
-This ensures that if someone started to launch resources in a region you will have visibility if needed for any subsequent security issues.
+We recommend enabling Detective in every AWS account and region that you plan to make available in your AWS Organization.
+This ensures that if someone attempts to create resources in a region, you will have visibility if needed for any subsequent security issues.

 You can use the AWS console, AWS CLI, or the Amazon Detective python scripts to enable Detective across accounts in an AWS Organization.
 [Review the scripts and their contents here](https://docs.aws.amazon.com/detective/latest/adminguide/detective-github-scripts.html).